A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Abstract

 \section{Abstract}

 We analyse abstract data types that model numerical structures with a concept of error.
-Specifically, we focus on arithmetic data types that contain an error flag $\bot$ whose main purpose is to always return a value for division.
-To rings and fields we add a division operator $x/y$ and study a class of algebras called \textit{common meadows} wherein $x/0 = \bot$.
-The set of equations true in all common meadows is named the \textit{fracterm calculus of common meadows}.
-We give a finite equational axiomatisation of the fracterm calculus of common meadows and prove that it is complete and that the fracterm calculus is decidable.
+Specifically, we focus on arithmetic data types that contain an error value $\bot$ whose main purpose is to always return a value for division.
+To rings and fields, we add a division operator $x/y$ and study a class of algebras called \textit{common meadows} wherein $x/0 = \bot$.
+The set of equations true in all common meadows is named the \textit{equational theory of common meadows}.
+We give a finite equational axiomatisation of the equational theory of common meadows and prove that it is complete and that the equational theory is decidable.